Connect a module

 Use the same Shopify organization

 Open the app's Versions tab.
 Shopify requires at least one released version before the app can be installed.
 For the public ShopMCP install app, set the app URL to https://my.shop-mcp.app/api/integrations/shopify/public/start and the compliance webhook URL to https://my.shop-mcp.app/api/integrations/shopify/compliance.
 For a private same-organization fallback app, use a non-Shopify placeholder app URL.
-Choose the newest Webhooks API version, enter the Admin API scopes below, then click Release.
+Choose the newest Webhooks API version, enter the comma-separated Admin API scopes below, then click Release.

 Skip this step if you only want the assistant to read store data.
-If you want ShopMCP's mutating tools — updating products, adjusting / transferring inventory between locations, issuing refunds, creating draft orders / invoices / B2B quotes, completing draft orders into real orders, sending invoice emails, creating customer addresses, creating discounts and bulk-importing redeem codes, editing pages, managing metafields and tags, updating customer records, creating fulfillments, publishing/unpublishing products to sales channels, and triggering Shopify Flow workflows — add the matching write_* scopes to the same Dev Dashboard app version:
+If you want ShopMCP's mutating tools — updating products, adjusting / transferring inventory between locations, issuing refunds, creating draft orders / invoices / B2B quotes, completing draft orders into real orders, sending invoice emails, creating customer addresses, creating discounts and bulk-importing redeem codes, editing pages, managing metafields and tags, updating customer records, creating fulfillments, and triggering Shopify Flow workflows — add the matching write_* scopes to the same Dev Dashboard app version:

 Write tools toggle on Settings → Integrations → Shopify.
 It defaults to off, so an over-scoped app can't accidentally let the LLM write to the store.
 Flip the toggle on only when you want writes active; flip it off at any time to instantly remove every mutating Shopify tool from the next MCP session without having to rotate the token.Each individual write tool also asks the assistant to confirm with you before firing, so you get a third layer of protection at the per-call level.